-The multi-parted work “Firedrake“ examines attempts of the Chinese government to censor foreign short wave radio stations (also called jamming) and methods to avoid these interferences by manipulating radios.
-By constantly playing an one hour long piece of Chinese folk music entitled “Firedrake“, radio stations such as Voice of America, Radio Free Asia and BBC World Service are muted by the Chinese authorities.
-In order to bypass Chinese jamming DIY adaptations of radios, so called anti-jamming antennas are used.
-Materials needed for these antennas are the starting point for an acoustic improvisation shown in the video.
-Additionally a fictional radio program that features snippets of an interview, multiple recordings of short wave radio stations and the “Firedrake” broadcast can be heard.
+The multi-parted work “Firedrake“ examines attempts of the Chinese The multi-part work „Firedrake“ examines attempts by the Chinese government to censor foreign shortwave radio stations, known as jamming, and methods of circumventing this interference by manipulating radios.
+By constantly playing an hour-long piece of Chinese folk music entitled “Firedrake“, radio stations such as Voice of America, Radio Free Asia and BBC World Service are muted by the Chinese authorities.
+The DIY solution to bypassing Chinese jamming is to use modified radios outfitted with anti-jamming antennas.
+The materials needed to build these antennas pose the starting point for the acoustic improvisation featured in the video.
+Additionally, a fictional radio program can be heard that includes snippets of an interview, multiple recordings of shortwave radio stations and the “Firedrake” broadcast.